-June means that half a year is over, and that winter is here for the next couple of months.
+June means that nearly half a year is over, and that winter is here for the next couple of months.
 It is starting to get really cold and we are getting more rainy days.
 A lot of the deciduous trees are still shedding their leaves and some plants have slowed their growth down while others are just getting started!

 Throw on some warm clothes, get your garden gloves and jump in the garden as there are many things that you can do at this time of the year!

 What to plant?